Regional Haze: Rulemaking (BART and CAIR)

 California Puff Model (CALPUFF) Modeling Report Summaries

-The TCEQ received approximately 29 CALPUFF modeling reports.
-Modeling report summaries are available.
-Sources are listed by company name and account number as noted in the List of Potentially BART-Eligible Sources (updated December 2007).
+The TCEQ received approximately 29 CALPUFF modeling reports that are available online.
+Modeling report summaries are also available.
+Sources are listed by company name and account number as noted in the List of Potentially BART-Eligible Sources.
 The full modeling reports are large PDF files.
 Full reports and protocols are available upon request by calling the Regional Haze SIP Coordinator, or by e-mail at firstname.lastname@example.org.

 From the November 9, 2006, BART informational meeting (Agenda) on modeling and engineering analysis (all links are to PDF files)